adriacabeza/Professor-Richard-Xu-2018-Summer-Machine-Learning-Course/README.md

 It has been made using:

 - Pytorch
-- TwoLayerNeural Net(waiting to be upgraded to a RNN/LSTM)
+- TwoLayerNeural Net
+- Recursive Neural Net / LSTM
 - This data :arrow_right:https://github.com/linouk23/NBA-Player-Movements